 A teaching assistantship is assigned for a specific course.
 Current students may be provided with the opportunity to assist with teaching QPM courses including EDP/EPE 558, EDP/EPE 660, EDP/EPE 711, etc. QPM faculty members will announce potential teaching assistantship positions.
 For some advanced courses, interviews will be required.
 Qualified students will be notified by letter or email.
 Being a teaching assistant may require a commitment of up to 20 hours per week, which includes attending classroom meetings, holding office offices, lab hours, or learning center sessions, answering student questions, and/or grading.

-Students may obtain research opportunities provided by individual faculty through grants, or from many research institutions or centers on and off campus (e.g., Evaluation Center, Human Development Institute, Center for Research on Violence Against Women).
+Students may obtain research opportunities provided by individual faculty through grants, or from many research institutions or centers on and off campus (e.g., Evaluation Center, Human Development Institute).
 Being a research assistant requires a commitment of up to 20 hours per week, and the specific responsibilities vary according to the different job category.
 Current QPM graduate assistants work as consultants for grant applications, project design and implementation, and quantitative and psychometric analyses.

 Student Funding from the College of Education